 “Just checking!
 Anyway, it’s not like I report my radar detections to him, he can just tell by the way I act.
 When a new client comes in, the more I like her, the worse condition she’s in.
 It helps Dan’s staff know where to start, or when there is more to uncover, I guess.
 It’s kinda crazy, but I’m Dan’s canary in the mine.
 When I stop singing, they know there’s poison in the air!”

 “Well,” said John, “we’ll have to see how you do with Cammi.
-She was brought to us by some friends, but they wouldn’t tell us exactly why she needed a place to stay.
+She came to us by way of some friends, but they wouldn’t tell us exactly why she needed a place to stay.
 They just said we’d have to ask her what happened…”

 Indy clamped his hands over his ears in mock deflection, saying, “No advanced information, please!
 No preconceived notions!”

 John, laughing out loud, said “As far as she knows, you’re just one of the guests, here for Saint Patrick’s Day dinner and a couple of days at the lake.
 In reality, the same is true for you – you are part of my extended family for the weekend, no expectations beyond green beer, corned beef and perhaps a few games of bocce ball.”

 Jill found Indy in the den, perusing her and John’s extensive and diverse collection of books.
 There was a small stack of books on the table, while Indy was holding a poetry anthology.
 There was a fire in the stove, but the damper was mostly closed.
 The flames moved slowly back and forth in search of air, licking the glass black with their sooty breath.
 Most of the house was asleep, or soon would be.
 Jill had only stayed up to help John put dinner away, and prep for breakfast.
 Now he’d gone to bed, but she was too wound up to go to sleep.